-Yazbeck was raised in Pennsylvania and Florida, before finally moving to New York, and he attended the University of Cincinnati College-Conservatory of Music and Pittsburgh’s Point Park University.
+Yazbeck was born in 1979 in Riverside, California.
+He was raised in Pennsylvania and Florida before finally moving to New York.
+He attended the University of Cincinnati College-Conservatory of Music and Pittsburgh’s Point Park University.

-He made his Broadway debut at the age of eleven, playing a newsboy in the 1989 revival of Gypsy starring Tyne Daly.
-He returned to Broadway as part of the ensemble of the 2002 revival of Oklahoma! and would appear regularly on the Great White Way over the next decade.
+He made his Broadway debut at age 11, playing a newsboy in the 1989 revival of Gypsy starring Tyne Daly.
+He returned to Broadway as part of the ensemble of the 2002 revival of Oklahoma! and would appear regularly on Broadway over the next decade.
 His Broadway credits include Never Gonna Dance (2003-4), the role of Al in A Chorus Line (2006-7), the role of Tulsa in Gypsy opposite Patti LuPone (2008-9), and the role of Phil Davis in Irving Berlin’s White Christmas (2009-10).
-In 2014, he was cast as Gabey in a Broadway revival of On the Town which ultimately led to his first Tony Award nomination in the category of ‘Best Performance by an Actor in a Leading Role in a Musical’ in 2015 and cemented his status as a Broadway leading man.
+In 2014, he was cast as Gabey in a Broadway revival of On the Town which ultimately led to his first Tony Award nomination in the category of Best Performance by an Actor in a Leading Role in a Musical in 2015 and cemented his status as a Broadway leading man.
 He followed this up with two separate engagements as the leading role of J.M.
-Barrie in the Broadway premiere of Finding Neverland in 2016 and an acclaimed turn in Prince of Broadway for the Manhattan Theatre Club in 2017, which resulted in his first Drama Desk Award nomination the following year for ‘Outstanding Featured Actor in a Musical.’
+Barrie in the Broadway premiere of Finding Neverland in 2016 and an acclaimed turn in Prince of Broadway for the Manhattan Theatre Club in 2017, which resulted in his first Drama Desk Award nomination the following year for Outstanding Featured Actor in a Musical.

 Yazbeck’s Off-Broadway credits include Fanny Hill for York Theatre Company in 2006, The Beast in the Jungle for Vineyard Theatre in 2018, and The Cradle Will Rock for Classic Stage Company in 2019.
 He has also starred in New York City Center’s Encores! productions of On the Town (2007) and Little Me (2014), and starred as Zach in City Center’s 2018 production of A Chorus Line.
-National Tour credits include Annie Get Your Gun (2000), Thoroughly Modern Millie (2003), and Doctor Dolittle (2005), and regional credits also include Animal Crackers in Chicago (2009), Sycamore Trees in Washington, D.C.
+National tour credits include Annie Get Your Gun (2000), Thoroughly Modern Millie (2003), and Doctor Dolittle (2005), and regional credits include Animal Crackers in Chicago (2009), Sycamore Trees in Washington, D.C.
 (2010), and the 2011 Goodspeed production of My One and Only.
 He also performed in Kiss Me, Kate at London’s Royal Albert Hall in 2014.